Marceillo/eco-shave/README.md

 ### Wish List

 * The wish list has CRUD functionality as you add and remove an item to the wish list and update the star rating.
+* Ypu can add to the wish list through buttonsin the product detail page as shown in product details.
 * You can also add items to the bag that you would like to purchase.
+* You can delete from the wish list.
 * The wish list is only availble when logged in.

 ##### Wish LIst